 - Do not use ice for more than 30 minutes.

 - Make sure not to use ice before any exercise.
 Ice constricts blood vessels, and this is only beneficial after an injury to reduce swelling.
-Using it prior to some form of exercise can increase the risk of injury.
+Using it before some form of exercise can increase the risk of injury.

-Early management of shoulder injury symptoms is important in ensuring a fast and speedy recovery.
+Early management of shoulder injury symptoms is important in ensuring a speedy recovery.
 Swelling and inflammation usually peak within the first three days but can last much longer depending on the nature and severity of the injury.
 It is important to manage these symptoms as soon as you think the injury has occurred.
 Reducing swelling with ice or a cold pack within the 2-3 days after will speed up the recovery process.
-Your doctor may recommend continuing using to ice depending on what type of shoulder injury you have to help reduce the pain.
+Your doctor may recommend continuing using ice depending on what type of shoulder injury you have to help reduce the pain.

 Using ice or a cold pack to reduce redness, heat, and swelling right after an injury is important in ensuring a fast and painless recovery.
 Cold therapy using ice should not be used for more than 30 minutes.
 Although the cold is beneficial in helping you heal, too much cold can start to lead to frostbite on the skin.
-That is why it recommended to not go over 30 minutes when icing one area.
+That is why it is recommended not to go over 30 minutes when icing one area.

-Swelling and inflammation are your body’s response when trauma occurs.
+Swelling and inflammation are your body’s responses when trauma occurs.
 After an injury, particularly to soft tissue, your body increases the blood flow to the damaged area so that it can lock down the area and begin the repair.
-However, the increase in blood flow and fluids to one local area can create pain, immobilization, and more pressure on surrounding tissues.
-Usually, the swelling and inflammation will peak within 3 days after an injury but can continue to last for up to 6 weeks depending on the type of shoulder injury.
+However, increasing blood flow and fluids to one local area can create pain, immobilization, and more pressure on surrounding tissues.
+Usually, the swelling and inflammation will peak within 3 days after an injury but can continue to last for up to 6 weeks, depending on the type of shoulder injury.
 Talk to your doctor after you experience trauma to figure out how long your inflammation may last.